raren003/NFL-Stats-Site/README.md

 # Nfl Stats Site Project

-## Custom in memory data store with client-server architecture Project - Team 42
+This README primarily focuses on the contributions made by Robert Arenas (myself).

+## Table of contents

+## General Info

 Originally created as project for CS180 - Intro to Software Engineering course at University of California Riverside.

 Project includes contributions from Robert Arenas, Eduardo Rocha, Kyle Dean, and Ford St. John under the group name Team 42.

-#### This README primarily focuses on the contributions made by Robert Arenas (myself).
+The project involves the creation of an application utilizing a custom in memory data store in combination with a client-server architecture in order to display analytical data.

+## Demo

+## Technologies used

 We are using Django as the general framework for our web application.

+## Setup

 Upon cloning our repository, you should navigate to our application's "outer" directory (nfl_site) and run the following
 command: